Wildlife of the Lake Tahoe Basin

 Yellow-bellied Marmot

 The Yellow-bellied Marmot inhabits Lake Tahoe's alpine meadows with a shrill whistle that can echo through the mountains.
-To spot these delightful (sometimes slightly chubby) critters, venture above the tree line, keeping an eye out for their sunbathing figures perched on rocks or boulders.
-As they bask in the warmth, their distinctive yellow bellies gleam, earning them their moniker.
-Intriguingly, marmots hibernate for up to eight months, meticulously preparing their burrows for a long winter slumber.
+To spot these delightful (slightly chubby) critters, venture above the tree line, keeping an eye out for their sunbathing figures perched on rocks or boulders.
+As they bask in the warmth, their distinctive yellow bellies shine, earning them their moniker.
+Interestingly, marmots hibernate for up to eight months, meticulously preparing their burrows for a long winter slumber.

 4. Sleek & Secretive: American Marten